 Crooked or misaligned teeth are more difficult to get thoroughly clean.
 Some of the overlap areas between misaligned teeth can especially prove to be a cleaning challenge and can contribute to gum disease and cavities.

 Your dentist can help you decide the right course of action to correct crooked teeth.
 Some of the options they may recommend could be braces or Invisalign.
-We offer Invisalign and multiple braces options at The Happy Tooth.
+We offer Invisalign and multiple braces options at MyOrthodontist.
 A consultation will be able to help you determine the right fit for you and your smile.